-To support the Government's sustainable development goals, NAMA seeks to facilitate the delivery of highdensity mixed-use commercial and residential development in areas of high demand with existing public transport and community services.
+To support the Government's sustainable development goals, NAMA has consistently sought to facilitate the delivery of high-density mixed-use commercial and residential development in areas of high demand with existing public transport and community services.

-Such compact development is necessary to achieve the correct balance of social, economic and physical infrastructure that allows communities to thrive.
+Such sustainable compact development is necessary to achieve the correct balance of social, economic and physical infrastructure that allows communities to thrive.
 This in turn reduces carbon footprint and encourages active modes of travel, such as walking and cycling.
+The Agency was vital in driving and facilitating the development of the Dublin Docklands area which is a prime example of energy efficient sustainable compact urban development.
+The SDZ model is an exemplar of a plan-led approach, and the delivery methodology developed by NAMA has been key to its implementation.

-NAMA also provides funding for high standards of landscaping on its residential developments.
-This includes quality walking and cycling infrastructure, public amenities such as playgrounds, sports pitches and green areas, as well as the planting of native Irish tree species and other pollinator friendly plants.
+NAMA has also provided funding for high-quality landscaping on its residential developments.
+This includes high-quality walking and cycling infrastructure, valuable public amenities such as playgrounds, sports pitches and green areas, as well as the planting of native Irish tree species and other pollinator-friendly plants.